dkvz/dorade-noframework-blog/README.md

   * Removing nodes also GCs the listeners, but not very effectively on old IE versions (as in IE 8).
   * So this is very low priority.
 * npm run dev doesn't work on windows.
 I made another command: npm run dev-win.
 But that is more like a hack.
 I'm also not 100% sure it even works.
 Or if it doesn't set the env to dev forever after it ran once.
+* Move to using yarn instead of npm.
+Why not.

 ### Historical
 * Scrolling to comments doesn't work anymore.
 It kinda does but then I think the repaint due to some images is causing the scroll position to be wrong.